NovaLanceBrittany/HW-13-ORM-E-Commerce-BackEnd/README.md

-# 13 Object-Relational Mapping (ORM): E-Commerce Back End
+# 13 ORM: E-Commerce Back End

-## Your Task
+## The Challenge:

 Internet retail, also known as **e-commerce**, plays a significant role within the electronics industry, as it empowers businesses and consumers alike to conveniently engage in online buying and selling of electronic products.
-In the latest available data from 2021, the industry in the United States alone was estimated to have generated the substantial amount of US$2.54 trillion, according to the United Nations Conference on Trade and Development.
 E-commerce platforms like Shopify and WooCommerce provide a suite of services to businesses of all sizes.
 Due to the prevalence of these platforms, developers should understand the fundamental architecture of e-commerce sites.

 Your task is to build the back end for an e-commerce site by modifying starter code.
 You’ll configure a working Express.js API to use Sequelize to interact with a PostgreSQL database.

-## User Story
+## Project Conduction:

 As a manager at an internet retail company, I want a back end for my e-commerce website that uses the latest technologies, that way my company can compete with other e-commerce companies.

-## Acceptance Criteria
+## Acceptance Criteria:

 - With a functional Express.js API, when the user adds my database name, PostgreSQL username, and PostgreSQL password to an environment variable file, they are able to connect to a database using Sequelize.